 Protecting Yourself from Identity Theft (PDF)

-The Federal Trade Commission reported 1,387,597 cases of identity theft in the United States in 2020.
+The Federal Trade Commission reported 1,107,197 reports of identity theft in the United States in 2022.
 Identity theft can happen to anyone, regardless of whether or not they use the Internet.
 Taking proper precautions with your personal information is generally the best protection against identity theft.

 Monitor your accounts.
 Check your bank accounts regularly and look for unusual withdrawals, deposits and transactions.

 Set up alerts (and review them closely).
-Ensure your online bank profile/contact information is up to date and set up fraud watches, email and text alerts on all your accounts.
+Ensure your online bank profile/contact information is up to date and consider setting up fraud watches, email and text alerts on your accounts.
 If you do receive an alert, review it carefully.
-These will notify you if there were changes made to your account, and help spot unusual transactions.
+Identity thieves may send fraudulent (“phishing”) messages that look like fraud alerts to try to trick you into clicking on a link, opening an attachment, or disclosing sensitive personal information.
+When in doubt, contact the financial institution using contact information you know to be correct to ask if the message is legitimate.

 Protect your information.
 Do not provide personal information to anyone you don’t know, and be especially careful if someone asks for personal information in an email.
-Fraudulent (“phishing”) emails may ask you to provide personal information, open an attachment, or to click a link to verify or change your account in some way.
+Phishing messages may ask you to provide personal information, open an attachment, or to click a link to verify or change your account in some way.
 Avoid clicking on the links, opening attachments, or sharing any of your information unless you’re absolutely sure the email is legitimate.
-And avoid sharing sensitive personal information like a Social Security number via email, because an email is like a postcard: it might be read by third parties while it is in transit.
+And avoid sharing sensitive personal information like a Social Security number via email even if you know the recipient is legitimate, because an email is like a postcard: it might be read by third parties while it is in transit.

 Report anything unusual.
 If you suspect fraudulent activity on your account, contact your bank or credit card company as soon as possible – they might be able to take steps to reduce the impact.